 Use Nets, Canopies and Umbrellas for Shade

-If you don’t have a table umbrella or built-in shade from canopies or a pergola, consider using light netting or simple white bed sheets for quick DIY shade.
+If you don’t have a table umbrella or built-in shade from canopies or a pergola, consider using light netting or simple white bed sheets for quick DIY shade (check out these Labor Day sales on all things DIY).
 You’d be surprised how much your guests will appreciate the shade.
 For a more ambitious project, consider a grill gazebo instead.

 Choose a Signature Drink